Never Leave You (Uh Oooh, Uh Oooh): Composition

 "Never Leave You (Uh Ooh, Uh Ooh)" is an R&B song written by Lumidee Cedeño, Teddy "Tedsmooth" Mendez and Eddie Perez, and features a prominent dancehall reggae riddim called "Diwali" written by Steven "Lenky" Marsden, although it is slightly altered from the original riddim.
 Belgian artist Luc van Acker made allegations that the song resembles "Zanna," a song he wrote.
 However, in an interview he said Belgian anti-piracy agency SABAM advised him not to waste money on a lawsuit.

 Chart performance

 "Never Leave You (Uh Ooh, Uh Ooh)" debuted at number 61 on the US Billboard Hot 100.
 Due to the increase of radio plays for the song, it later ascended up the chart from number ten to number five, before peaking at number three on the Billboard Hot 100.
 In the United Kingdom, the song debuted and peaked at number two on the UK Singles Chart on August 3, 2003 – for the week ending date August 9, 2003 – beaten to the summit by Blu Cantrell and Sean Paul's "Breathe".
-The song reached the top spot on the European Hot 100, after it jumped from number three to the top of the charts in the Netherlands and number seven to the top of the charts in Germany.
-The song entered the top 20 in France, Norway, Sweden and Spain, top thirty in Canada and New Zealand and top 40 in Australia.
+The song reached the top spot on the European Hot 100, as well as topping the charts of Flanders, Germany, Italy, the Netherlands, and Switzerland.
+The song additionally entered the top 20 in France, Norway, Sweden and Spain, the top 30 in Canada and New Zealand, and the top 40 in Australia.